A Scholarly exposition of Romans chapter 14

-Testament Christians,” is faulty for three major reasons.
-First, Paul is not
+Testament Christians, is faulty for three major reasons.
+First, Paul is not addressing the

-the “weak” and the “strong” over diet and days cannot be traced back to the
+the weak and the strong over diet and days cannot be traced back to the Mosaic law.

-The “weak man” who “eats only vegetables” (Rom 14:2) and “esteems one day as
+The weak man who eats only vegetables (Rom 14:2) and esteems one day as better

-[apparently for fasting] than another” (Rom 14:5) cannot claim any support for
+[apparently for fasting] than another (Rom 14:5) cannot claim any support for such

 convictions from the Old Testament.
 Nowhere does the Mosaic law prescribe strict